 Eastwood Homes was named one of the top 100 privately held companies in North Carolina by Grant Thornton, LLP for the fourth consecutive year.
 The list of companies, published in the October 2016 issue of Business North Carolina Magazine, highlights only privately held businesses.
 Eastwood Homes holds the 41st position, which is a significant gain over their 2014 ranking in the 52nd position.

 Over the years, we have seen a rising trend of finished basements in new homes.
-When you’re lucky enough to have the opportunity to build a new home, you are invited to choose different options, such as a finished basement or finished third floor flex space, and create the home of your dreams.
+When you’re lucky enough to have the opportunity to build a new home, you are invited to choose different options, such as a finished basement or finished third-floor flex space, and create the home of your dreams.
 Whether you’re building a new home with a custom builder, or a semi-custom builder, like Eastwood, it’s good to know your options.
-So is a finished basement or third floor flex area right for you?
+So is a finished basement or third-floor flex area right for you?
 Do you need the extra space?
-Here are a few ways on how you can transform your basement or third floor into a cool and functional space that everyone will love!
+Here are a few ways how you can transform your basement or third floor into a cool and functional space that everyone will love!